endulum/stash/README.md

 - Files of types `text` and `image` are previewed on the page when viewing them
 - Directories can be downloaded as .zip files, files can be downloaded individually
 - Basic search page to allow searching using name and content type
+### UI
+- Toggleable light and dark themes, with preference stored

 ## Technologies
 - Written in **Typescript**, to enhance dev experience with type safety and IntelliSense